 Shingles, or herpes zoster, is an infection caused by the chicken pox virus, Varicella zoster.
-The shingles vaccine is effective, and like most medications, it carries a risk of side effects.
+The Shingrix vaccine can help prevent shingles, but it can have some side effects.
+Most of these are minor and do not last long.

-The Food and Drug Administration (FDA) have certified two shingles vaccines as safe.
-However, some people have concerns about potential dangers and whether the vaccines are really effective.
+However, some people have concerns about potential dangers and whether shingles vaccines are effective.

-A shingles vaccination can significantly reduce the risk of developing shingles and related complications, including PHN.
+A shingles vaccination can significantly reduce the risk of developing shingles and related complications, including postherpetic neuralgia (PHN), a common complication that involves

 Other complications of shingles can include:

 - Eye complications.
-People with shingles in or around the eye have a risk of developing corneal ulcers, glaucoma, retinal necrosis, and partial or total vision loss.
+Having shingles in or around the eye increases the risk of corneal ulcers, glaucoma, retinal necrosis, and partial or total vision loss.

 - Pneumonia.
-The shingles virus can spread to the internal organs, resulting in a condition called internal shingles.
+The shingles virus can spread to the internal organs, resulting in internal shingles.
 People can also develop pneumonia if the virus infects the lungs.

 - Encephalitis.
 If the shingles virus infects the brain, it can cause severe, life threatening inflammation.
 Encephalitis, or brain inflammation, can cause memory problems, loss of some motor functions, mood changes, epilepsy, and even death.